Emergence and Correspondence for String Theory Black Holes: Introduction

 The aim of this paper and its companion\footnote{See the article `Conceptual Analysis of Black Hole Entropy in String Theory'.
 For related work on the larger subject of the information paradox, see Jeroen van Dongen and Sebastian De Haro, `History and Philosophy of the Black Hole Information Paradox' (Forthcoming).} is to give a historical-philosophical analysis of Strominger and Vafa's argument, and outline its contemporary role in string theory and debates on black hole entropy.
 In the first paper, we gave a conceptual analysis of the Strominger-Vafa argument, and of several research efforts that it engendered.
 Here, we address three key questions that arise from that analysis.
 They are, roughly speaking, as follows: \\ \\ (i) Is the black hole the very same physical system as the D-brane system to which it is compared? \\ (ii) Is the black hole emergent from the D-brane system? \\ (iii) Does the correspondence principle, as used in the development of quantum theory, illuminate the Strominger-Vafa argument: or more generally, the microscopic basis of black hole entropy? \\ \\ We first briefly review our analysis of the Strominger-Vafa argument (Section 2).
 Then in Section 3, we ask: Is the black hole the same physical system as the D-brane system?
 What states are counted?
 Those of a black hole, or those of some quantum system that is in fact different from the black hole?
 The question is prompted by one of the main engines of the argument: a duality between open and closed strings.
 We note that for the black hole that Strominger and Vafa consider, there is {\em not}, so far as we now know, an exact duality between open and closed strings---more about this in Section \ref{ocdual}.

-The assessment of this duality raises the question whether the black hole should be considered as \emph{emergent} from the D-brane system.
+The question of the relation between the black hole and the D-brane system, and the assessment of this duality, raise the question whether the black hole should be considered as \emph{emergent} from the D-brane system.
 We address this question in Section 4.
 Here, we distinguish different relations that might obtain between emergence and duality.
 In all scenarios considered, the relation between the black hole and the D-brane system indeed appears best captured by a notion of emergence, though that relation will be of a different nature in the various cases.

 Emergence links the classical black hole to the quantum system.
 Traditionally, and heuristically in efforts at theory construction, that relation has often been studied as an example of \emph{correspondence}.
 So in Section \ref{corrp}, we ask what comparative lessons we might learn from Niels Bohr's invocation of a correspondence principle as a heuristic in developing the old quantum theory.
 We will argue that, once the principle is suitably clarified, it offers fruitful analogies with the Strominger-Vafa argument and, more generally, with current efforts to construct a quantum theory of gravity.
 Section \ref{conclsn} concludes.